barshaya/draw-and-guess-game/README.md

-# draw-and-guess-game
+# DRAW&GUESS GAME

-Run Locally
+Run Locally.
 Clone this project.
-In one terminal process run cd server; node index.js In another terminal process run cd client; npm i; npm start
+In one terminal process run cd server; node index.js.
+In another terminal process run cd client; npm i; npm start.

 # Create A Game
 log in with your username and wait for a Second Player.